AlexAegis/dotfiles/docs/arch.md

 This step-by-step guide has some slight changes compared to the online [Installation guide][guide] and an easy to follow structure.
-The bootloader configuration is done beforesystem configuration so if anything would go wrong, it's not much progress tolose.
-This way the hardware specific steps are grouped together at the beginning up to step 12.
+The bootloader configuration is done before system configurations so if anything would go wrong, it's not much progress to lose.
+This way the hardware specific steps are grouped together at the beginning, up to step 12.

 ## Step by step Installation